upadhyayanand/Spam_detection/README.md

 **Key imports used in the project:**

-import pandas as pd
+-import pandas as pd
-import joblib
+-import joblib
+######

-from sklearn.model_selection import train_test_split
+-from sklearn.model_selection import train_test_split
-from sklearn.pipeline import Pipeline from sklearn.feature_extraction.text import CountVectorizer from sklearn.linear_model import LogisticRegression from sklearn.naive_bayes import MultinomialNB from sklearn.svm import LinearSVC from sklearn.metrics import accuracy_score
+-from sklearn.pipeline import Pipeline
+-from sklearn.feature_extraction.text import CountVectorizer -from sklearn.linear_model import LogisticRegression -from sklearn.naive_bayes import MultinomialNB
+-from sklearn.svm import LinearSVC
+-from sklearn.metrics import accuracy_score

 --------------------------------------------